Nucleic acid double helix: Supercoiling and topology

 Any change of T in a closed topological domain must be balanced by a change in W, and vice versa.
 This results in higher order structure of DNA.
 A circular DNA molecule with a writhe of 0 will be circular.
 If the twist of this molecule is subsequently increased or decreased by supercoiling then the writhe will be appropriately altered, making the molecule undergo plectonemic or toroidal superhelical coiling.

 When the ends of a piece of double stranded helical DNA are joined so that it forms a circle the strands are topologically knotted.
-This means the single strands cannot be separated any process that does not involve breaking a strand (such as heating).
+This means the single strands cannot be separated by any process that does not involve breaking a strand (such as heating).
 The task of un-knotting topologically linked strands of DNA falls to enzymes termed topoisomerases.
 These enzymes are dedicated to un-knotting circular DNA by cleaving one or both strands so that another double or single stranded segment can pass through.
 This un-knotting is required for the replication of circular DNA and various types of recombination in linear DNA which have similar topological constraints.